visheshpuri1708/time-series-analysis/README.md

 If the store authorities get to know the demand of products that are sold in the store, it will be helpful for them to plan the supply chain accordingly.

+<b>One of the most crucial elements of strategic planning is predicting future sales for a company.</b>

+In the kernal, I have analyzed in depth how internal and external factors of one of the biggest grocery chain WALMART can affect their Weekly Sales in future.

+This module contains analysis of data, including time series analysis, recognizes the best performing stores, perform predictions on sales with help of linear regression models.

+The data collected consists of sales data ranging from 2010 to 2012 for the 45 Walmart stores across US.
+Some external feature points like CPI, Unemployment rate and Fuel prices in the region of the store helped me to make a more detailed analysis.

 ## Data